suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 ## Example 5: Compatibility Test, Download, Installation, and Secure Boot

+Compatibility test, download, installation, and secure boot.

-The following JSON shows the intended behaviour of the manifest.
+The following JSON shows the intended behavior of the manifest.

 ~~~ JSON